-Servier and Galapagos complete enrollment of global ROCCELLA Phase 2 clinical trial with GLPG1972/S201086 in knee osteoarthritis patients
+Galapagos and Servier report topline results for ROCCELLA Phase 2 clinical trial with GLPG1972/S201086 in knee osteoarthritis patients

 - Category: Small Molecules

-MECHELEN, Belgium and PARIS, France I June 11, 2019 I Servier and Galapagos NV (Euronext & NASDAQ: GLPG) completed recruitment for their ROCCELLA Phase 2 trial with GLPG1972/S201086, ahead of schedule.
+MECHELEN, Belgium and PARIS, France I October 15, 2020 I Servier and Galapagos NV (Euronext & NASDAQ: GLPG) report that no signal of activity was observed in the topline results in their ROCCELLA Phase 2 trial with GLPG1972/S201086.

-ROCCELLA is a multi-regional, randomized, double-blind, placebo-controlled, dose ranging trial evaluating the efficacy and safety of three different once-daily oral doses of GLPG1972/S201086 in patients with knee osteoarthritis (OA).
-ROCCELLA includes more than 850 patients in 12 countries in Europe, Asia, North and South America.
-Galapagos is responsible for ROCCELLA in the United States, where more than 300 patients were recruited.
-Servier is responsible for this trial in all other countries, where the rest of the patients were recruited.
+ROCCELLA was a multi-regional, randomized, double-blind, placebo-controlled, dose ranging trial evaluating the efficacy and safety of three different once-daily oral doses of GLPG1972/S201086 in patients with knee osteoarthritis.
+ROCCELLA included 932 patients in 12 countries in Europe, Asia, North and South America.
+Galapagos was responsible for ROCCELLA in the United States, where 326 patients were recruited.
+Servier was responsible for this trial in 11 countries, where 606 patients were recruited.

 Galapagos (Euronext & NASDAQ: GLPG) discovers and develops small molecule medicines with novel modes of action, three of which show promising patient results and are currently in late-stage development in multiple diseases.
 Our pipeline comprises Phase 3 through to discovery programs in inflammation, fibrosis, osteoarthritis and other indications.
 Our ambition is to become a leading global biopharmaceutical company focused on the discovery, development and commercialization of innovative medicines.
 More information at www.glpg.com.